gsa-tts-archived/document-extractor-poc/docs/THREAT_MODEL.md

   - Have access to GitHub.
     - [x] GSA requires a user have a GSA e-mail, which requires a background check.
     - [x] GitHub accounts in the GSA GitHub organization requires two-factor authentication.
+    - [x] main branch is protected and requires a code review approval from another person before code is accepted.
   - Have access to AWS to change code or other configuration.
     - [x] Protected by two-factor authentication and only specific individuals are given access.
 - Suppy chain attack to make the larger application inoperable.